thecannawiki/cannawiki-js/src/wiki/Growing_101.md

 The relationship between [temperature and humidity](/Temperature_and_Humidity)

-[[Plant training]], the concept of using physical intervention to shape the plant.
+[Plant training](/Plant_training), the concept of using physical intervention to shape the plant.
 This is generally done in a way that increases yield.

 [Frequently asked questions](/FAQs)